bowman2001/perplex/README.md

 - card previews

+### Color scheme

-The default styling of Markdown content is **optimized for good legibility** and there are many options to further enhance the layout. **Light & dark** modes follow the setting of the OS environment and their color-contrast complies with the WCGA standard.
+The **light** and the **dark** mode follow the setting of the OS environment and their color-contrast complies with the WCGA standard.

+The color scheme is defined in a separate CSS file by custom properties and can be substituted with your own scheme.

+### Navigation

-**All navigational elements** to sift through the content as fast as possible are generated from data in the frontmatter:
+**All elements** to sift through the content as fast as possible are generated from data in the frontmatter:

   - Site menu at the top